 Treatment success or failure was determined by a combination of clinical and radiographic findings at three and six month intervals.

-Results: The results at three and six months follow up yielded statistically significant reduction in size of radiolucency, whereas, the resorption rates of the root and the different materials showed no statistical significance.
+Results: The results at three and six months follow up yielded statistically significant reduction in size of radiolucency, whereas, the resorption rates of the ischolar_main and the different materials showed no statistical significance.

 Conclusions: All the materials used in the study have potential obturating material property, which shows promising results in preserving the tooth in its dental arch.